yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 It's my hope with this post, whoever wants to follow this path should at least have an easier time.

-Other than a future conversion or rule change, it means that this 3-month period is the only time in my life I'll ever be able to legally command a Singapore-registered aircraft.
+Other than a future conversion or rule change, it means that this 3-month period is the only time in my life I'll ever be able to legally command a Singapore-registered aircraft to take passengers.

 {{< imgdisplay src="images/cov-me-with-boq.jpg" width="600" >}}

 Not any Singapore-registered aircraft though, just this one.
-I did all of these, just for the short opportunity to fly the only SG-registered Cessna 172 in the world.
+I did all of these, just for the short opportunity to fly the only SG-registered Cessna 172 in the world and share the joy with passengers.
 It's a plane many Singaporeans pilots earned their initial wings on.
 Now I believe, that is a tail number worth writing in my logbook on.

 Many thanks to the best SFC instructor Jezreel for helping me throughout the process to get my CoV.